sunsibar/docs-software_devel/book/software_devel/20_dt-shell/30_custom_commands.md

 You can copy the files `__init__.py.template` and `command.py.template` that you find on the main level of the repo into your new command directory renaming them as `__init__.py` and `command.py` respectively.

 This is enough to get your new command in `dt-shell`.
+Launch `dt-shell` and run

+    $ dt> mycommand

-Launch `dt-shell` and run `dt> mycommand`.
-You should see something like the following
+You should be able to see something like the following

 ```
 dt> mycommand
-You called the "test" command, level 0, with arguments []
+You called the "mycommand" command, level 0, with arguments []
 ```

 You can pass arguments to your command.
+For example, by running

+    $ dt> mycommand --arg1 value1

-For example, by running `dt> mycommand --arg1 value1`, the shell will return
+the shell will return

 ```
 dt> mycommand
-You called the "test" command, level 0, with arguments ['--arg1', 'value1']
+You called the "mycommand" command, level 0, with arguments ['--arg1', 'value1']
 ```

 When the user types in the command `mycommand` and presses <kbd>Enter</kbd>, the file `./![mycommand]/command.py`